stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

  - triggering firmware update procedure based on shared attribute value change
  - changing device state based on rpc call;

-Once message is pushed by the rule engine, ThingsBoard invokes assigned [**Downlink Data Converter**](/docs/{{peDocsPrefix}}user-guide/integrations/#downlink-data-converter) and transforms the rule engine message to the specific data format that is used by the Integration.
+Once message is pushed by the rule engine, GridLinks invokes assigned [**Downlink Data Converter**](/docs/{{peDocsPrefix}}user-guide/integrations/#downlink-data-converter) and transforms the rule engine message to the specific data format that is used by the Integration.

 <br>